The Bankrate promise

-Most borrowers don’t need mortgage or cash reserves, unless they’re buying a certain type of property or their application could use a boost due to poor credit or other factors.
-If you’re an investor or self-employed, you might need to have reserves, as well.
+Most borrowers don’t need a cash reserve or other reserve funds for mortgage loans unless they’re buying a certain type of property or their application could use a boost due to poor credit, a low down payment or a high debt-to-income (DTI) ratio.

 Mortgage reserve requirements by loan type

 |Conventional loan||0-6 months, depending on credit and DTI/LTV ratios|

 |FHA loan||3 months for 3- or 4-unit properties

 1 month for 1- or 2-unit properties